 - Partners Worldwide - $229,279

 - Reformed Church in America - $137,568

 - $320,992 to 53 different organizations throughout North America who are implementing programs focused on local poverty.
-A full list of the organizations approved for these “mini-grants” are posted here.
+A full list of the organizations approved for these “local grants” are posted here.

 The three sponsoring organizations are eager for you to consider ongoing involvement in more of our efforts around the world.
 We would encourage you to take a look at our websites and consider how you could further involve yourself in our work.
 The needs are great and the work continues.
 Consider how you can continue to help.
 It could change your life—and the lives of so many more!

 - Reformed Church of America Global Missions: www.rca.org/mission

 We are confident that all of the funds raised through Sea to Sea 2013 will make a direct impact in helping people to lift themselves out of poverty through programs, projects and initiatives around the world.
 We are deeply grateful for you and your financial commitment to make this event a huge success.
 Both the funds raised and the increased awareness of the problem of poverty that the tour accomplished are measures of the success of the effort.
 And now the disbursed funds will be applied to projects affecting thousands of people around the world!

 None of this would have been possible without God's leading in the lives of 214 riders—and the financial support of literally thousands of friends and family –all committed to responding to the needs of the world.
 THANK YOU.

 Program Funds that support community development, job creation and disaster response around the world.